 At Carpetright we believe in making things easy to you at every step.
 We’re proud to offer a professional fitting service that is approved by industry experts and trusted.
-We only use fitters who are fully qualified and assessed by the Flooring Industry Training Association.
-Our fitters have also all passed the rigorous assessment process set by Which? to become a recognised Which?
+Our fitters have all passed the rigorous assessment process set by Which? to become a recognised Which?
 Trusted Trader.
 This endorsement scheme acknowledges reputable traders to give you peace of mind.

 Which? has been rigorously testing products and services for over 50 years, giving consumers unbiased insight, enabling you to make an informed decision about making a purchase or using a service.
 Now Which? is doing the same for traders and not just anyone can become endorsed.
 Only those who meet their high standards are credited with the Which?
 Trusted Trader status.